faisal-irzal/titanic_survival_pred/README.md

 The best classifier are chosen based on the resulting performance analysis on step 3.
 This classifier are used to predict the survival from the test dataset.

 ![Titanic_1st_entry](https://user-images.githubusercontent.com/76395229/107624182-ca310a00-6c5a-11eb-9e63-d589c5dc681a.png)

+Check the lite version of the report on below link.